alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-sharing-same-places-worship-with-kafirs.md

 - Second: Prohibited intermixing between men and women marriageable to each other.
 - Third: Free intermixing between men and women marriageable to them in coeducational institutions, shops, offices, hospitals, parties, and the like.

 A person may think that such intermixing does not lead the two sexes getting sexually aroused.
 Further elaboration of this case may be generally and thoroughly presented:- Generally speaking, the inclinations of the two sexes towards each other is an inbred characteristic of their human nature.
 Thus, if such intermixing occurs, the evil consequence of illicit sexual relations may take place, for man is naturally prone to desires and pleasures.
 Moreover, the devil prompts human souls to commit acts of obscenity and indecency to fall prey to lustful desires.
 Thoroughly speaking, the Shari'ah is built upon the objectives' means.
-Since women are known to be the natural partners with whom men can gratify their sexual desires, the Islamic Shari`ah has blocked all avenues inviting men and women to violate the rules of legal propriety.
+Since women are known to be the natural partners with whom men can gratify their sexual desires, the Islamic Shari'ah has blocked all avenues inviting men and women to violate the rules of legal propriety.
 This can be manifestly proven through the following proofs of the Qur'an and the Sunnah: **As to the textual proofs of the Qur'an, six proofs may be cited in support of this opinion**:

 ~> First: